Al0den/notion.nvim/README.md

 Pressing deleteKey when hovering over an event will delete an item from Notion.
 Note that once deleted, it will try to update the saved data straight away, but re-opening the menu fast may still show the event

+Pressing remindKey will allow you to set reminders that will send you a notification on the specified time.
+Works even if nvim is relaunched or closed
 ### Updates

 If you want to manually update the data stored, you can use `require"notion".update` function, used as such: